-A new log policy can be created and managed using the Logging Policy window (see Section 9.2.2.1, "Logging Policy configuration window").
-This Logging Policy window can be accessed from the Logging Policies window (see Section 9.2.2, "Logging Policies window").
+A new log policy can be created and managed using the Logging Policy window (see Log policy).
+This Logging Policy window can be accessed from the Logging Policies window (see Logging Policies window).
 From this window, a log policy can be created with any unique name which is typed into the Descriptive Name field on the Logging Policy window.

 Newly-created servers will use the default log policy.
-They can be assigned a different log policy in the Section 5.2, "Server configuration" window.
+They can be assigned a different log policy in the Server configuration window.